 (1) In accordance with the McKinney-Vento Homeless Assistance Act (42 U.S.C.
-11431 et. seq.), the State Schools shall provide an educational environment that treats homeless students with dignity and respect.
-Homeless students are provided with equal access to educational programs provided to other
+11431 et. seq.), the State Schools shall provide an educational environment that treats homeless students with dignity and

 (2) Definition of Homeless Children and Youth

 Under McKinney-Vento (McKinney-Vento Homeless Assistance Act, 42 U.S.C. ss11431-11436, sec.
 25), homeless children and youth are defined as "individuals who lack a fixed, regular, and adequate night-time residence."
 The term includes children and youth who: